VisTIRA: Closing the Image-Text Modality Gap in Visual Math Reasoning via Structured Tool Integration: Introduction

 Comprehensive experiments on the real-world SnapAsk and rendered NuminaMath benchmarks show that supervised fine-tuning on VisTIRA trajectories yields measurable gains over instruction-only baselines \citep{gou2023tora,shi2024mathllava}.
 They also show that the modality gap remains substantial, particularly for smaller models, but can be partially mitigated via tool-integrated reasoning and OCR-based grounding \citep{lu2024mathvista,wang2024mathv,wang2025vcbench,zhang2024mathverse}.

-\paragraph{Contributions.} We summarize our main contributions: \begin{itemize} \item \textbf{Framework:} We propose VisTIRA, an iterative tool-integrated vision language reasoning framework that decomposes visual math problems into rationale, code, and execution loops until solution \citep{chen2023pot,gou2023critic, suris2023vipergpt}. \item \textbf{Trajectory Supervision:} We construct a large corpus of verified rationale, code, and output trajectories from real-world homework-style images (SnapAsk), enabling supervised fine-tuning of mathematical VLM agents; our approach builds on trajectory-supervised tool use while extending to the visual setting \citep{gou2023tora,zhang2023carp}. \item \textbf{Evaluation Pipeline:} We introduce a LaTeX-based rendering pipeline to convert text-only CoT math corpora such as NuminaMath into paired image modalities for controlled modality gap analysis \citep{numina2024numinamath,skripkin2025renderedtext}. \item \textbf{Open Data Release:} We release 360k rendered NuminaMath images to support open research in visual mathematical reasoning \citep{numina2024numinamath}. \item \textbf{Benchmark Recommendation:} We release a 5k NuminaMath image test set with accompanying DeepSeek-OCR textual transcriptions and recommend it as a standardized benchmark for assessing mathematical reasoning in VLMs \citep{numina2024numinamath,wei2025deepseek}. \item \textbf{OCR Grounding Study:} We analyze the impact of OCR text extraction (DeepSeek-OCR), showing substantial gains for weaker models and scale-dependent diminishing returns \citep{mathew2021docvqa,wei2025deepseek,zhang2024vluncertainty, baek2025ocrheads}. \item \textbf{Empirical Findings:} We quantify the image–text modality gap across model scales and demonstrate partial mitigation via tool-integrated reasoning plus OCR grounding, aligning with trends reported in recent multimodal math benchmarks \citep{lu2024mathvista,wang2024mathv,wang2025vcbench,zhang2024mathverse,wang2025mvmath}. \end{itemize}
+\paragraph{Contributions.} We summarize our main contributions: \begin{itemize} \item \textbf{Framework:} We propose VisTIRA, an iterative tool-integrated reasoning framework that decomposes visual math problems into rationale, code, and execution loops until solution \citep{chen2023pot,gou2023critic, suris2023vipergpt}. \item \textbf{Trajectory Supervision:} We construct a large corpus of verified rationale--code--output trajectories from real-world homework-style images (SnapAsk), enabling supervised fine-tuning of VLM math agents in the visual setting \citep{gou2023tora,zhang2023carp}. \item \textbf{Evaluation Pipeline \& Data Release:} We introduce a LaTeX-based rendering pipeline to convert text-only CoT math corpora (e.g., NuminaMath) into paired image modalities for controlled modality gap analysis, and release 360k clean and 360k noisy rendered images generated via a stochastic degradation pipeline \citep{numina2024numinamath,skripkin2025renderedtext}.
+We also release a 5k NuminaMath image test set with DeepSeek-OCR transcriptions as a standardized benchmark \citep{wei2025deepseek}. \item \textbf{OCR Grounding Analysis:} We present a diagnostic analysis showing that OCR text extraction (DeepSeek-OCR) provides substantial gains for smaller models but exhibits scale-dependent diminishing returns, motivating future work on adaptive fusion \citep{mathew2021docvqa,wei2025deepseek,baek2025ocrheads}. \item \textbf{Empirical Findings:} We quantify the image--text modality gap across model scales and demonstrate partial mitigation via tool-integrated reasoning plus OCR grounding, aligning with trends reported in recent multimodal math benchmarks \citep{lu2024mathvista,wang2024mathv,wang2025vcbench,zhang2024mathverse,wang2025mvmath}. \end{itemize}

+Figure~\ref{fig:workflow} summarizes our workflow: we generate verified tool-integrated trajectories from SnapAsk for supervised fine-tuning, render a paired NuminaMath text$\leftrightarrow$image benchmark via LaTeX for controlled modality-gap analysis, and evaluate the resulting VisTIRA model on both SnapAsk and rendered NuminaMath, optionally with OCR grounding.